Gourav24-11/BigQuery2Azure/docs/system_design.md

 ## Implementation approach:
-To implement the tool that integrates with Google BigQuery APIs and transfers data to an Azure database, we will use the following approach:
+To efficiently transfer data from Google BigQuery to Azure database and ensure alignment with GA4, Google Search Console, and Google Ads data, we will use the following open-source tools:

-1. Use the `google-cloud-bigquery` library to connect to Google BigQuery and retrieve data.
-2. Use the `pyodbc` library to connect to the Azure database and insert data.
-3. Implement a data transfer service that fetches data from Google BigQuery in chunks, transforms it if required, and inserts it into the Azure database.
-4. Use the `schedule` library to schedule regular data transfers at specific intervals.
-5. Implement error handling and logging mechanisms to ensure data integrity and provide troubleshooting information.
-6. Design a user-friendly command-line interface (CLI) for users to interact with the tool and configure transfer settings.
+1. **Apache Airflow**: Airflow is a platform to programmatically author, schedule, and monitor workflows.
+We can use it to schedule and automate the data transfer process.

+2. **Google Cloud SDK**: The Google Cloud SDK provides command-line tools and libraries for interacting with Google Cloud services, including BigQuery.
+We can use it to extract data from BigQuery.

+3. **Azure SDK for Python**: The Azure SDK for Python provides libraries for interacting with Azure services, including the Azure database.
+We can use it to load data into the Azure database.

+4. **FastAPI**: FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
+We can use it to create a user-friendly API for easy configuration and monitoring of the data transfer process.

 ## Python package name:
 ```python